andthearchitect/aws-lambda-java-runtime/README.md

 #### Deploying the Custom Runtime as a Layer

 We should now have everything we need to deploy a Custom Runtime.
-We could just package all of this with a Handler function and call it a day, but a better practice is to take advantage Layers.
+We could just package all of this with a Handler function and call it a day, but a better practice is to take advantage of Layers.
 When we create a Custom Runtime as a Layer it can be reused with any Lambda function.

-The deployment package needs to have ```bootstrap``` at the root level and we'll include our the folder containing our Java 11 Runtime Image we built with ```jlink``` above.
+The deployment package needs to have ```bootstrap``` at the root level and we'll include the folder containing our Java 11 Runtime Image we built with ```jlink``` above.

-Create a folder which contains both of these artifacts, ```bootstrap``` and ```dist``` so we can package them as a Layer.
+Create a folder which contains both of these artifacts, ```bootstrap``` and ```dist```, so we can package them as a Layer.

 The deployment hierarchy should like this: